jerome-laurent-pro/jerome-laurent-pro.github.io/_posts/2016-03-31-setting_up.md

 subtitle: With Jekyll, Github, Vagrant and knitr
 ---

-### After a few hours, it finally works seemlessly.
+### After a few hours, it finally works seamlessly.

 I had this idea for several months since I randomly stumbled upon Github Pages.
 The first step was finding a Jekyll layout I liked.
 Thankfully, **Dean Attali** has done an amazing job with his repository [beautiful jekyll](https://github.com/daattali/beautiful-jekyll).
 Very nice, easy to use and with a comprehensive readme, perfect to get started with [Jekyll](https://jekyllrb.com/).